stujones11/minetest-npcf/README.md

     - if fuzzy_destination is enabled the fuzzy tolerance in nodes.
 Default 2 (higher value => more nodes read)

   - find_path_max_distance
-    technically setting to limit minetest.find_path distances (save performance) default is 20
+    - technically setting to limit minetest.find_path distances (save performance) default is 20

   - teleport_on_stuck
-    true: if enabled the NPC uses small teleports if stuck detected (destination not reachable).
+    - true: if enabled the NPC uses small teleports if stuck detected (destination not reachable).
 Using this option the NPC is able to reach any place
-    false: forgot about the destination in case of stuck
+    - false: stop walking and forgot about the destination in case of stuck

 ## Attributes (should be used read-only)
-mvobj.is_mining	- mining animation is active
+  - mvobj.is_mining	- mining animation is active
-mvobj.speed		- walking speed
+  - mvobj.speed		- walking speed
-mvobj.real_speed	- The "real" speed calculated on velocity mvobj.target_pos - Position vector that the NPC try to reach
+  - mvobj.real_speed	- The "real" speed calculated on velocity
+  - mvobj.target_pos - Position vector that the NPC try to reach